-Congress To Undo Part Of Dodd-Frank, Easing Rules For Midsize, Smaller Banks
+Congress Rolls Back Part Of Dodd-Frank, Easing Rules For Midsize, Smaller Banks

 Frank says he also would be OK with raising the bar for how big a bank has to be before it has to comply with a series of more strict systemic-risk-related regulations.
 Under Dodd-Frank, banks with $50 billion or more in assets are in that category and fall under the jurisdiction of the Financial Stability Oversight Council.
 Frank says he would support raising that cap to $100 billion, but Republicans pushed for the much higher $250 billion threshold.

-Frank said raising the threshold to $250 billion goes too far, because if two or three banks in that category fail that would pose systemic risk problems.
+Frank said raising the threshold to $250 billion goes too far, because the failure of two or three banks in that category could pose systemic risk problems.